ATM serine/threonine kinase: Meiosis

 ATM functions during meiotic prophase.
 The wild-type ATM gene is expressed at a four-fold increased level in human testes compared to somatic cells (such as skin fibroblasts).
 In both mice and humans, ATM deficiency results in female and male infertility.
 Deficient ATM expression causes severe meiotic disruption during prophase I. In addition, impaired ATM-mediated DNA DSB repair has been identified as a likely cause of aging of mouse and human oocytes.
 Expression of the ATM gene, as well as other key DSB repair genes, declines with age in mouse and human oocytes and this decline is paralleled by an increase of DSBs in primordial follicles.
 These findings indicate that ATM-mediated homologous recombinational repair is a crucial function of meiosis.

+Inhibitors

+Several ATM kinase inhibitors are currently known, some of which are already in clinical trials.
+One of the first discovered ATM inhibitors is caffeine with an IC50 of 0.2 mM and only a low selectivity within the PIKK family.
+Wortmannin is an irreversible inhibitor of ATM with no selectivity over other related PIKK and PI3K kinases.
+The most important group of inhibitors are compounds based on the 3-methyl-1,3-dihydro-2H-imidazo[4,5-c]quinolin-2-one scaffold.
+The first important representative is the inhibitor is Dactolisib (NVP-BEZ235), which was first published by Novartis as a selective mTOR/PI3K inhibitor.
+It was later shown to also inhibit other PIKK kinases such as ATM, DNA-PK and ATR.
+Various optimisation efforts by AstraZeneca (AZD0156, AZD1390), Merck (M4076) and Dimitrov et al. have led to highly active ATM inhibitors with greater potency.

 Interactions

 Ataxia telangiectasia mutated has been shown to interact with: